sybrew/the-seo-framework/readme.txt

 * Screen reader accessibility and keyboard navigation.
 * Multisite setups, this plugin is in fact built upon one.
 * Detection of robots.txt and sitemap.xml files.
-* Both up-to-date and outdated themes.
+* Both current and old themes.
-* Detection of various other popular SEO tools to help you prevent duplicated output.
+* Detection of various other SEO tools to help you switch graciously.
 * Translation plugins like WPML, Polylang, WPGlobus, and MultilingualPress.
 * WooCommerce, for free, in all its glory.

 = An additional sitemap =
 The sitemap generated with The SEO Framework is more than sufficient for search engines to find posts, pages and supported custom post types throughout your website.
-It also listens to the "noindex" settings on each of the items and works great with various translation plugins.
+It also listens to the `noindex` settings on each of the items and works great with various translation plugins.

-Via Structured Data, like what's brought with the [Articles extension](https://theseoframework.com/extensions/articles/), advanced sitemaps are no longer needed.
+Via structured data, like what's brought with the [Articles extension](https://theseoframework.com/extensions/articles/), advanced sitemaps are no longer needed.

 However, if you require a more expanded sitemap, feel free to activate a dedicated Sitemap plugin.
 The SEO Framework will automatically deactivate its Sitemap functionality when another (known) sitemap plugin is found.